Persuasive Communications & SCQA

-Communicating a clear and persuasive message to your audience is critical – whether in a sales or service delivery situation or presenting a solution or new proposition to the marketplace, people and organizations need to deliver their ideas in a clear and directed way that speaks to the key issues and challenges your audience is facing.
-If you can more effectively communicate your message and your logical persuasive arguments, you will be much more likely to convince people that they should take the action you propose.
+Communicating a clear and persuasive message to your audience is critical in a sales or service delivery or when presenting a solution or proposition.
+We need to deliver our ideas in a clear and directed way that speaks to the key issues and challenges our audience is facing.

-With the proliferation of online media and brand messages, it is important to differentiate your message and deliver it in a clear and compelling way.
-In order to use a more persuasive communication technique, your writers and presenters need a structured communication process they can use day-to-day.
+With the proliferation of online media and brand messages, it is important to differentiate messages and communicate in a clear and compelling way.
+In order to deliver persuasive communications, writers and presenters need a structured communication process they can use day-to-day.

-How can we improve the way our teams communicate and realize better results?
+How can we improve the way we communicate and realize better results?

-Build structured communications into the fabric of your organization by helping communicators deliver compelling arguments that drive the results.
+Build structured communications into the fabric of the organization by helping communicators deliver compelling arguments that drive results.

-- Formally introduce Structured Thinking and Delivery using workshops that use hands-on practice, case studies and real-world examples.
+- Formally introduce Structured Thinking and Delivery and the top-down S-C-Q-A structure using workshops, hands-on practice, and real-world examples.

-- Reinforce the approach by applying structured communication techniques across all your interactions day-to-day – including presentations, emails, blog posts and marketing communications
+- Reinforce the approach by applying structured communication techniques across interactions day-to-day – including internal presentations, emails, blog posts and marketing communications.

-- Ensure adoption across the organization by leading by example and recognizing the impacts that come from applying the approach.
+- Ensure adoption across the organization, leading by example and recognizing the impacts that come from applying the approach.